Improve your international chances with market research

 Select markets with opportunities

 You may have several markets in mind for your products.
 Make a list of the minimum requirements that your ideal market should meet.
-Once you are done, select the countries that seem to offer you the most opportunities.
+Once you have done that, select the countries that seem to offer you the most opportunities.
 This will give you an initial feel for your foreign market.

 Minimum requirements